-We counsel employers on compliance with all federal, state, and local laws that impact the workplace.
-These matters include payment of wages, wage liability, overtime classification, paid and unpaid leave requirements, sexual harassment prevention policies and training, employment discrimination, benefit requirements, hiring and termination, and safety issues.
-We are well versed in the requirements and application of the Family and Medical Leave Act (FMLA), the Civil Rights Act, the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA), the WARN Act, the Affordable Care Act (ACA), the New York State Paid Family Leave Program, the New York City Paid Sick Time Act, and other laws regulating the workplace and imposing responsibility on employers.
-We work with clients to create policies and procedures tailored to each employer’s unique industry, needs, and situation.
+We are well versed in the requirements and application of the Family and Medical Leave Act (FMLA), the Civil Rights Act, the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA), the WARN Act, the Affordable Care Act (ACA), the New York State Paid Family Leave Program, the New York City Paid Sick Time Act, and other laws imposing responsibility on employers.
+We work with clients to create employee handbooks, policies, procedures, and training tailored to each employer’s unique industry, needs, and situation.

-We have extensive experience in wage and hour matters, which in recent years have become a major issue facing employers.
-These matters include misclassification of employees as independent contractors or as exempt from overtime pay, off-the-clock hours, spread of hours, rate miscalculation, tipping, travel time, meals and breaks, and paycheck deduction issues.
-We have defended class actions involving employee compensation in numerous jurisdictions.
-Our attorneys advise clients not only on strategies to address their current concerns, but also on proactively implementing policies to minimize future exposure.
-We review current policies and offer critical guidance to bring them into compliance with federal, state, and local laws.
-We also regularly represent clients in wage and hour investigations by the U.S. Department of Labor (USDOL) and New York State Department of Labor (NYDOL).
+We have extensive experience in wage and hour matters, including misclassification of employees as independent contractors or as exempt from overtime pay, off-the-clock hours, spread of hours, rate miscalculation, tipping, travel time, meals and breaks, and paycheck deduction issues.
+We defend lawsuits, including class actions, on behalf of employers, with whom we also work to proactively implement policies to minimize future exposure.

 The firm is experienced in negotiating with labor unions in connection with collective bargaining agreements, memoranda of understanding, and related disputes, with particular experience in the construction industry.
 We defend employers in labor grievances and arbitrations and have significant experience drafting and negotiating project labor agreements for large construction projects in New York City and Long Island.